Last fact-checked 23 November, 218.

 Ho Chi Minh City is around 1,000 miles (1,760 kms) away from Hanoi, in the southeast of Vietnam.

 Globalization has ensured that standards throughout the world are becoming unified and Vietnamese dental clinics and dentists are just as likely to be members of the International Congress of Oral Implantologists, or have International Standards Organization accreditation as your dentist at home.

 Reputable dental clinics are every bit as good as anything you’ll find at home.
-Skilled staff go about their business with the newest technology, and there are a good deal of them who have qualifications from institutions abroad such as Japan, the US and Australia).
+Skilled staff go about their business with the newest technology, and there are a good deal of them who have qualifications or worked abroad in western countries, like Australia or the UK.

 The city may be a pulsating mass of old and new but find a reliable dentist and you will be treated to excellent dentistry in hygienic and contemporary surroundings.
 Ho Chi Minh City is developing at a rate of knots, and Ho Chi Minh City is already on the dental tourist map – thanks to high standards, and low, low prices.